ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 ### Humanize in order to convince

 We change the way information is digested by humanizing our messaging.
 People are more open to our message when they have a personal connection with us.
+The path to persuasion is always a human one.
+So, if we want to be more influential, the advice is to seek for methods to be more human.